Be sure to review the Resources & Tips page before submitting your film!

 Freedom & Unity recognizes constructive feedback to be a vital part of any creative process.
-This year, we are offering an early deadline (March 15, 2018) to filmmakers who wish to receive work-in-progress feedback from selected mentors.
-After receiving feedback (March 22, 2018) you will have one month to make changes to your film before the final submission deadline (April 21, 2018).
+This year, we are offering an early deadline (March 22, 2018) to filmmakers who wish to receive work-in-progress feedback from selected mentors.
+After receiving feedback (by March 27, 2018) you will have time to edit any changes you might like to make before the final submission deadline on April 21, 2018.

 1. Upload your film to Vimeo or YouTube.
 (Include the link on your submission form.
 This will be the version that our judges will watch.
 Please do not make it password dependent.)

 2. Upload your full resolution film (please follow instructions below) to our DropBox Folder.
 This is so we can project your film at film festivals, our awards ceremony and broadcast it at its optimum quality.